Sreekar617/rice-porxy/README.md

 **What proxies are used?**

-Incognito uses [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) as its only proxy.
+Incognito uses your mom as its only proxy.

-Ultraviolet has some known limitations such as downloading files can be buggy and pages may not load.
+your mom has some known limitations such as downloading files can be buggy and pages may not load.

 **My question is not answered**

-Because we can't answer every question here, you may want to check the [docs](https://amethystnetwork-dev.github.io/docs/category/incognito).
-If you still have questions, you might want to join our Discord [#discord-server (link)](#discord-server)
+Because we can't answer every question here, you may want to check the [docs](https://amsdftwork-dkuiyghev.github.io/docs/catsdf/incognito).
+If you still have questions, you might want to join our Discord [#discord-server (link)](#dj

 ## Credits